Integrate with GitLab

 - The PR is closed without merging.

-When a PR references Plane work items (using closing or non-closing reference keywords), Plane will post a confirmation comment on the pull request, ensuring visibility into which issues are linked.
+When a PR references Plane work items, Plane will post a confirmation comment on the pull request, ensuring visibility into which issues are linked.